Explore chapters and articles related to this topic

 As part of IaaS, when users/companies migrate to cloud they can store data in databases, files, etc., which in turn can be accessed anywhere, anytime.
 The major benefits of IaaS system are that it provides ‘pay as you use’ features and provides scalability, i.e., computing resources like storage, etc., can be increased based on the requirements.
 There are various cloud deployment models which are used.
 Private cloud refers to a cloud deployed on private networks, it is usually owned by organizations and used for their own applications.
 A public cloud makes use of the internet, the data centers could be owned by third party.
 In Hybrid cloud which is a blend on private and public, sensitive data could be stored on the private cloud and remaining could be sent on the public.

-Published in International Journal of Computers and Applications, 2020
+Published in International Journal of Digital Earth, 2020

 The internet of things for smart manufacturing: A review